microsoft/PowerApps-Samples/dataverse/webapi/C#-NETx/FileOperations/FileOperationsWithChunks/README.md

 The `FileOperationsWithChunks` project demonstrates how to work with files using standard Http methods and the Dataverse Web API.

 This sample uses classes defined within the [WebAPIService project Messages folder](../../WebAPIService/Messages/) so that they can be re-used.
-These classes inherit from the .NET [HttpRequestMessage](https://learn.microsoft.com/en-us/dotnet/api/system.net.http.httprequestmessage?view=net-6.0) and [HttpResponseMessage](https://learn.microsoft.com/en-us/dotnet/api/system.net.http.httpresponsemessage?view=net-6.0) classes.
+These classes inherit from the .NET [HttpRequestMessage](https://learn.microsoft.com/dotnet/api/system.net.http.httprequestmessage?view=net-6.0) and [HttpResponseMessage](https://learn.microsoft.com/dotnet/api/system.net.http.httpresponsemessage?view=net-6.0) classes.
 These classes have constructors that accept the relevant variables to compose the requests to send, or to deserialize the responses into standard properties.

+The code for this sample is in the [Program.cs](Program.cs) file.

 ## Upload File